 2) Open the downloaded file, and click the Graphics folder.

 3) Find a file with .inf extension name and open it.

 4) Check the [Manufacturer] part in the file, and you will see defined build number.
 As you can see 14393 in the [BuildNumber] part, this driver package supports to download on Windows 14393 and later.

 If the build number of your Windows is not 14393 and later, you can’t install this graphics driver in your computer.

-If you don’t want to update your Windows, and you still want to install the driver, you can do it with Driver Easy.
+Option 2 – Automatically (Recommended): If you don’t have time or skills to find and install the drivers manually, you can do it automatically with Driver Easy.

 With Driver Easy, you don’t need to know the exactly build number of your computer, and you don’t need to risk installing the wrong driver.
 Furthermore, it supports the new scan technique in Windows 10.
 This will help you find more accurate scan results.